Developing Innovative Minds is Vital for Future Ready Students

 THIS IS A QUESTION THAT EDUCATORS HAVE ASKED FOR YEARS.
-TEACHING CONTENT NO LONGER SETS OUR STUDENTS UP FOR SUCCESS.
+MERELY TEACHING CONTENT NO LONGER SETS OUR STUDENTS UP FOR SUCCESS.
 MANY OF THE JOBS OUR GRADUATES CAN GET NOW WILL NO LONGER EXIST IN A NUMBER OF YEARS.
-OF COURSE, TEACHING THE BASICS IS IMPORTANT AND WE MUST TEACH THE BASICS IN THE CONTEXT OF DEVELOPING INNOVATIVE MINDS.
+OF COURSE, TEACHING THE BASICS IS IMPORTANT AND STUDENTS MUST LEARN QUALITY CONTENT WHILE AT SCHOOL.

 The reality is, we must change the emphasis from teaching content to teaching skills.
 We must prioritize teaching essential skills such as,

 COMPLEX PROBLEM SOLVING

 Essential skills include soft skills or social and emotional learning (SEL) as they are vital for students to be able to work well on teams, to ask questions and to find the problems.

 After finding the problems, students need to be able to solve problems…complex problems.
 That requires being innovative which is a skill set that involves creative process learning (CPL.)
 CPL requires a series of steps such as imagining and developing an idea, experimenting with materials, numbers, words, movement, music, actions seeking possible answers while being open to possibilities.
 Then, receiving input and feedback, refining, testing and receiving more feedback.
 Practicing this cycle is how we develop innovative minds.
 WE MUST TEACH CONTENT IN THE CONTEXT OF DEVELOPING INNOVATIVE MINDS.